Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical results

+Table \ref{tb:excl_sr} shows that the data strongly reject the exclusion restrictions implied by IH$_{1}$ for both countries and in both the KSVAR and CKSVAR specifications.
+Hence, the short-term interest rate cannot be excluded from the VAR, and thus it makes the dynamics of the system differ between the non-ELB and ELB regimes even if the long-term interest rate -- 10-year yields for the U.S. and 9-year yields for Japan -- is added to the VAR.
+The result continues to hold for Japan with 10-year yields, which are available from 1987q3, and is reported in Table \ref{tb:excl_sr_10yearJP} in \OA \ref{app: empirical}.

+The result of the rejection of IH$_{1}$ continues to hold even if we use yields with shorter maturities.
+Table \ref{tb:excl_sr_long} shows the results for the null hypothesis IH\textsubscript{1} when we include yields with maturities in the range from 1 to 7 years in the VAR for the U.S. \citep{FredLRall} and Japan \citep{MOFLR}.
+The entries show results for the VAR specification with the preferred number of lags according to the AIC.
+The results show that the exclusion restrictions from IH$_{1}$ are strongly and consistently rejected across the whole range of maturities for both countries.
+Our results imply that a government bond yield with maturity within the 1- to 10-year range cannot replace the shadow rate as the indicator of monetary policy stance, and the dynamics of the economy differ between the non-ELB and ELB regimes.

-We test the null hypothesis IH\textsubscript{2} in (\ref{eq: IH2}) again using a likelihood ratio test.
-As for our first test of IH\textsubscript{1} in (\ref{eq: IH}), this new test does not rely on any specific model of UMP, such as the one in Section \ref{s: dsge}, because any VAR that includes short rates must admit a CSVAR representation with constant parameters across regimes when the irrelevance hypothesis holds.
-Otherwise, the ELB would result in observable changes across regimes violating the hypothesis that the ELB is empirically irrelevant.
-As explained in Section \ref{s: cksvar}, this model abstracts from any direct measures of UMP, and instead internalizes UMP through the shadow rate $Y_{2t}^{\ast}.$ We perform the test with the three core observables, inflation and output gap in $Y_{1t}$, and the short-term policy rate in $Y_{2t}$, and we also include the long rate in $Y_{1t}$ for robustness.
+\paragraph{Testing IH$_{2}$} The idea of the hypothesis IH$_{2}$ in (\ref{eq: IH2}) is that once the shadow rate is included in the VAR, the short-term interest rate can be excluded from the VAR under the irrelevance hypothesis.
+We test IH$_{2}$ with the three core observables, inflation and output gap in $Y_{1t}$, and the short-term interest rate, and we also include the long-term interest rate in $Y_{1t}$ for robustness.
+Under IH$_{2}$ the shadow rate is censored in the ELB regime but affects $Y_{1t}$ equally in both regimes according to the reduced form equation (\ref{eq: CKSVAR-RF}).
+We test IH\textsubscript{2} using a likelihood ratio test as we tested IH$_{1}$.

-Table \ref{tb:csvar-cksvar} reports the results of the likelihood ratio test of the null hypothesis IH\textsubscript{2} in (\ref{eq: IH2}) for the U.S. (top row) and Japan (bottom row).
-We include $3$ lags for the U.S. and $2$ lags for Japan, according to the AIC.\footnote{Table \ref{tb:excl_sr} reports the AIC for several alternative specifications of the model.} The results show that the IH is rejected for both economies at the 5\% level of significance.
+Table \ref{tb:csvar_lr_long} reports the results of the likelihood ratio test of IH\textsubscript{2} for the U.S. and Japan.
+The results for our baseline specifications are reported in the row starting with `10 or 9' in the first column.
+We include $4$ lags for the U.S. and $2$ lags for Japan, according to the AIC.
+The results show that the IH$_{2}$ is rejected for both economies at the 5 percent level of significance.
+The result continues to hold for Japan with 10-year yields and is reported in Table \ref{tb:csvar-cksvar_10yearJP} in \OA \ref{app: empirical}.
+Table \ref{tb:csvar_lr_long} also shows that the result of the rejection of IH$_{2}$ continues to hold even if we include an alternative yield within the range of 1 to 7 years in $Y_{1t}$.